Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Abstract

 \section{Abstract}

 We analyze the dynamical Lie algebras (DLAs) associated with the Grover-mixer variant of the Quantum Approximate Optimization Algorithm (GM-QAOA).
-When the initial state is the uniform superposition of computational basis states, we show that the corresponding DLA is isomorphic to either \(\mathfrak{su}_{r} \oplus \mathfrak{u}_{1}^{\oplus 2}\) or \(\mathfrak{su}_{r} \oplus \mathfrak{u}_{1}\), where \(r\) denotes the number of distinct values of the objective function.
-We also establish an analogous classification for other choices of initial states and Grover-type mixers.

-Furthermore, we prove that the DLA of GM-QAOA has the largest possible commutant among all QAOA variants initialized with the same state~\(\ket{\xi}\), corresponding physically to the maximal set of conserved quantities.
-In addition, we derive an explicit formula for the variance of the GM-QAOA loss function in terms of the objective function values, and we show that, for a broad class of optimization problems, GM-QAOA with sufficiently many layers avoids barren plateaus.
+When the initial state is the uniform superposition of computational basis states, we show that the corresponding DLA is isomorphic to \(\mathfrak{su}(d) \oplus \mathfrak{u}(1)\oplus \mathfrak{u}(1)\), where \(d\) denotes the number of distinct values of the objective function.
+We also establish an analogous result for other choices of initial states and Grover-type mixers.
+Furthermore, we prove that the DLA of GM-QAOA has the largest possible commutant among all QAOA variants initialized with the same state, corresponding physically to the maximal set of conserved quantities.
+We derive an explicit formula for the variance of the GM-QAOA loss function in terms of the objective function values, and we show that for a broad class of optimization problems, GM-QAOA with sufficiently many layers avoids barren plateaus.